LakshayD02/Intrusion_Detection_System_Python/README.md

-# Intrusion Detection System (IDS) Using Python and Scapy
+# Intrusion Detection System (IDS) Using Python and Scapy 🚨

+## Description

-The Intrusion Detection System (IDS) is designed to monitor network traffic for suspicious activities and potential threats.
-By analyzing the characteristics of packets flowing through the network, the IDS can identify abnormal patterns, such as unusually large packets or repetitive requests from a single source.
-Upon detecting such anomalies, the system can take preventive action, such as blocking the suspicious IP addresses.
+This Intrusion Detection System (IDS) monitors network traffic in real-time to identify suspicious activities and potential threats.
+It uses the Scapy library to capture and analyze network packets, looking for abnormal patterns such as unusually large packets or repetitive requests.
+Upon detecting anomalies, the IDS can take automated preventive actions, such as blocking suspicious IP addresses using Windows Firewall commands.
+All detected threats and system events are logged for further analysis and review.

-# Key Features:

-- Packet Monitoring:

-The IDS uses Scapy, a powerful Python library for network packet manipulation and analysis, to capture and analyze network packets in real time.
-The system processes packets as they traverse the network interface, enabling immediate detection of malicious or unusual behavior.

-- Statistical Analysis:

-The IDS maintains a record of packet sizes and counts to analyze network traffic statistics.
-This helps in identifying patterns that could indicate potential attacks or intrusions.
-Packet sizes are stored in a list, allowing for historical analysis of packet characteristics.

-- Anomaly Detection:
+## Features

+* **Real-time Packet Monitoring:** Captures and analyzes network packets in real-time using Scapy. 📡

+* **Statistical Analysis:** Tracks packet sizes and counts to identify unusual traffic patterns. 📊

+* **Anomaly Detection:**
-Large Packet Detection: The system flags packets larger than 1500 bytes as suspicious, as this may indicate attempts at data exfiltration or denial-of-service (DoS) attacks.
+    * **Large Packet Detection:** Flags packets larger than 1500 bytes as potentially malicious. 📦
-Repetitive Traffic Detection: If the same packet size is detected repeatedly (more than 100 times), the IDS considers it suspicious and may indicate a flood attack or a script generating continuous requests.
+    * **Repetitive Traffic Detection:** Detects repetitive packet sizes (more than 100 times) that may indicate a flood attack. 🔄

-- Automated Response:

-When suspicious activity is detected, the IDS can automatically block the offending IP address using Windows Firewall commands.
-This feature requires administrative privileges to execute.
-The system logs all detected threats, including the time of detection and the nature of the anomaly, to a log file (ids_logs.log).
-This enables further analysis and review of security incidents.

-- Logging:

-The system logs various events, such as detected anomalies, to a log file with timestamps.
-This provides a history of network activities and potential threats for future analysis and reporting.
+* **Automated Response:** Blocks offending IP addresses using Windows Firewall commands (requires admin privileges). 🚫

+* **Logging:** Logs all detected threats, including timestamps and anomaly details, to `ids_logs.log`. 📝

+* **Alerting (Potential):** While not explicitly mentioned, the logging feature facilitates the implementation of alerts (e.g., email notifications) based on log entries. 🔔

+## Technologies Used

+* **Python:** The core programming language for the IDS. 🐍

+* **Scapy:** A powerful Python library for network packet manipulation and analysis. 📡

+* **Windows Firewall:** Used for blocking IP addresses (Windows-specific). 🧱

+## Ideal For

+* **Network Security Professionals:** Monitoring network traffic for security threats. 🧑‍💻

+* **Security Researchers:**  Studying network attacks and developing intrusion detection techniques. 🕵️‍♀️

+* **Python Developers:** Learning about network programming, packet analysis, and security concepts. 🧑‍🎓

+## How to Run

+1. **Clone the repository:** `git clone <repo url>`

+2. **Install required libraries:** `pip install scapy`

+3. **Run the program (with administrator privileges):** `python ids.py` (or `python3 ids.py`)